 Subversion and keeping national security secrets became important concerns in the academy since the Pentagon was investing millions of dollars into basic research programs in universities across the country (Rohde 2013, p.
 106-7).
 Chicago School sociologist Edward A. Shils authored a book about the subject of secrecy, titled The Torment of Secrecy: The Background and Consequences of American Policies (1956).
 The book is oriented against the abuses of the McCarthy hearings and towards an "equilibrium" theory of balancing privacy, publicity and secrecy in a free country.
 Shils grapples with the contradictions of justifying national security secrets in a free country that protects privacy, freedom and free speech.
 He defines secrecy as "privacy made compulsory" (Shils, 1956, p.
 201).
-He takes a neoliberal position that government protects private industry - and everyone is responsible for protecting national security, which may mean sacrificing personal privacy.
-Shils makes complicated Chicago School style cryptic arguments about secrecy, publicity, restriction and overflow, control of communists, subversion and espionage.
-Shils' book foretells future debates regarding privacy protection laws - or the impossibility of them - as taken up by lawyers like University of Chicago law professor Richard Posner.
+He takes a neoliberal position that government protects private industry and everyone is responsible for protecting national security, which may mean sacrificing personal privacy.
+Shils makes cryptic arguments about secrecy, publicity, restriction and overflow, control of communists, subversion and espionage.
+Shils' book foretells future debates regarding privacy protection laws or the impossibility of them; as taken up by lawyers like University of Chicago law professor Richard Posner.
 This exemplifies how the Chicago School approach spread beyond economics, into other disciplines (Emmett, 2011 pp.112-3).
 Sixty years later, Scott Horton's book Lords of Secrecy: The National Security Elite and America's Stealth Warfare (2015) confirms secrecy has corrupted the government and left Americans without power to regulate decisions by a power elite.
-Horton like Shils, calls for "a healthy balance among the needs for secrecy, privacy and publicity . . . " but a balance in favor of the public's right to know.
-(2015, p.
-202)
+Horton like Shils, calls for " a healthy balance among the needs for secrecy, privacy and publicity . . . " but a balance in favor of the public's right to know (Horton 2015, p.
+202).

 1958 to 90s the duo-rise of the military-industrial-complex and neo-liberalism: To maintain western power against the communist threat in post-WWII Europe, the US cultivated alliances with North Atlantic Treaty Alliance (NATO) countries, financed the Marshall Plan in war torn Europe and fostered a "containment" and cold war strategy towards Stalinist Russia (Stone & Kuznick, 2012, pp. 209-213).
 Although the US won WWII, showing the world it had the atomic bomb, it immediately began preparing for war with the Soviets.
-After the Soviets launched Sputnik 1 and 2 in 1957 the US initiated the arms race and the "military-industrial-complex,"
+After the Soviets launched Sputnik 1 and 2 in 1957 the US Congress wrote the Advanced Research Projects Agency (ARPA) now known as Defense Advanced Research Projects Agency (DARPA) into a 1958 Air Force appropriations bill with a \$520 million initial funding and a \$2 billion budget.
+ARPA facilitated research projects between military contractors, think tanks and universities.